My Broadcasting Corporation: History

-On April 13, 2017, My Broadcasting submitted an application to operate a new FM radio station in Georgina, as part of the CRTC's call applications.
+On April 13, 2017, MBC submitted an application to operate a new FM radio station in Georgina, as part of the CRTC's call applications.
 This application is pending CRTC approval.

-On February 26, 2021, My Broadcasting announced a deal to acquire CHLK-FM in Perth.
+On February 26, 2021, MBC announced a deal to acquire CHLK-FM in Perth.

-On June 25, 2021, the CRTC approved a sale of CIMA-FM Alliston, CJML-FM Milton and CKMO-FM Orangeville by My Broadcasting to Local Radio Lab, led by former Haliburton Broadcasting Group owner Christopher Grossman.
+On June 25, 2021, the CRTC approved a sale of CIMA-FM Alliston, CJML-FM Milton and CKMO-FM Orangeville by MBC to Local Radio Lab, led by former Haliburton Broadcasting Group owner Christopher Grossman.
 On June 30, 2021, the CRTC approved a sale of CIYN-FM Kincardine, CIYN-FM-1 Goderich and CIYN-FM-2 Port Elgin to Lakeside Radio Broadcasting Corp., owned by Greg Hetherington and Ray Stanton.

 In August 2022, the company announced a deal to acquire CIXL-FM and CKYY-FM in Welland from Wellport Broadcasting.

-In December 2022, Pole and Dickson agreed to acquire Border International Broadcasting—the U.S.-based licensee of WLYK in Cape Vincent, New York, which is presently operated by Rogers Media as a station serving Kingston—for $325,000.
+In December 2022, Pole and Dickson agreed to acquire Border International Broadcasting—the U.S.-based licensee of WLYK in Cape Vincent, New York, which was operated by Rogers Media as a station serving Kingston—for $325,000.

+On February 8, 2024, Bell Media announced that it would sell four of its stations in eastern Ontario to MBC, including CFJR-FM and CJPT-FM in Brockville and CFLY-FM and CKLC-FM in Kingston.
+This application was approved on February 26, 2025.
+On November 22, 2024, Rogers Sports & Media announced that it would sell three stations—CJDL-FM and CKOT-FM in Tillsonburg, and CJET-FM in Smiths Falls—to MBC, pending CRTC approval.
+The application was approved on June 30, 2025.